-- Project 1 (rtos) will consist of project teams of up to 3 members and will require that simple hardware be constructed. - Project 2 (class project) will consist of project teams of varying sizes and will require some hardware and use of the common class hardware for some portions of the development process. - Project deadlines may change slightly depending on the type of class project chosen.
+- Project 1 (rtos) will be an individual project and will require that simple hardware be constructed. - Project 2 (class project) will consist of project teams of varying sizes and will require some hardware and use of the common class hardware for some portions of the development process. - Project deadlines may change slightly depending on the type of class project chosen. - A lab in 148NH is available to construct the hardware portion of your project and test your project, provided you attend a mandatory lab safety orientation.